 - 7.7.1 Paragraph 7.3.2 mentions the need for dedicated new services to Mortimer and Thatcham stations.
-Theale Station is also a short distance from the main population centre and may benefit from a shuttle service, linking the population centres and Arlington Business Park to the station. - 7.7.2 Paragraph 4.8.2 highlights that additional vehicles added to the network (which will also improve bus frequencies) will enable more services to call directly at the station.
+Theale Station is also a short distance from the main population centre and may benefit from a shuttle service, linking the population centres and Arlington Business Park to the station. - 7.7.2 Paragraph 4.8.2 highlights that additional vehicles added to the network (which will also improve bus frequencies) will enable more services to call directly at Newbury station.
 Operators will review existing services, but there is agreement to highlight more clearly the nearest bus stops, and the walking link between them and the station.
-A new RTPI screen has recently been installed at Newbury Station, which gives information on services stopping nearby, as well as those directly outside. - 7.7.3 We have had discussions with Great Western Railway (GWR) about better signposting and the possibility of adding some bus services to the rail network as "bus branch lines", in line with their internal Integrated Transport Strategy document.
-Although we were unsuccessful in a bid for the Great Western Rail Community Fund this year, we will consider future bids. - 7.7.4 Given the frequency of bus services in much of West Berkshire, linking bus journeys to train timetables is difficult, especially taking account of occasional disruption on the rail network.
-The majority of bus services emanating from Newbury are focussed on school movements, which need to be catered for, as these students represent a very high proportion of all passenger journeys in the area. - 7.7.5 There are currently no long-distance coach services stopping in West Berkshire, however two of the six departure bays in the Wharf Bus Station are dedicated for coach use, allowing integration with bus services.
-We will encourage National Express to resume services that provide links to London, Heathrow Airport, the South Coast, Oxford and Birmingham when they are able to, but this will not be before 2024.
+An RTPI screen has been installed at Newbury Station, which gives information on services stopping nearby, as well as those directly outside. - 7.7.3 We have had discussions with Great Western Railway (GWR) about better signposting and the possibility of adding some bus services to the rail network as "bus branch lines", in line with their internal Integrated Transport Strategy document.
+We have been unsuccessful in bids for the heavily oversubscribed Great Western Rail Community Fund each year. - 7.7.4 Given the frequency of bus services in much of West Berkshire, linking bus journeys to train timetables is difficult, especially taking account of occasional disruption on the rail network.
+The majority of bus services emanating from Newbury are focussed on school movements, which need to be catered for, as these students represent a very high proportion of all passenger journeys in the area. - 7.7.5 There is currently one long-distance coach service stopping in West Berkshire.
+Two of the six departure bays in the Wharf Bus Station are dedicated for coach use, allowing integration with bus services.
+Coach excursions and tours call at the bus station.
+We will encourage National Express to consider resuming other services that provide links to London, Heathrow Airport, the South Coast, Oxford and Birmingham when they are able to, but this will not be before 2024.
 We will also seek interest from other national coach operators. - 7.7.6 Bicycle racks are available adjacent to the Wharf Bus Station for those wishing to travel further afield.
-We have no current plans to allow bicycles to be carried on buses, however we will keep this option under review. - 7.7.7 As mentioned in paragraph 4.8.3, community transport is an important part of the passenger transport network in West Berkshire, and we will continue to support the groups and highlight their services to those who may struggle to use local buses.
-Volunteer Centre West Berkshire, through their Handybus operation have recently launched a dial-a-ride operation in Newbury and Thatcham with support from the Council.
+We have no current plans to allow bicycles to be carried on buses, however we will keep this option under review. - 7.7.7 As mentioned in paragraph 4.8.4, community transport is an important part of the passenger transport network in West Berkshire, and we will continue to support the groups and highlight their services to those who may struggle to use local buses.
+With Council support, Volunteer Centre West Berkshire, through their Handybus operation have expanded their operations, and Downlands Volunteer Group will take delivery of their first wheelchair-accessible minibus later this year.
+The latter is notable for also being the first electric community transport minibus in Berkshire.